2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 10. Creative Effectiveness: Track online discussions, media coverage, and public perception of your billboard’s design and message.
 This qualitative feedback can help you refine your creative approach for future campaigns.

-Expected Conversion Ratios: Due to the lack of direct click-throughs, conversion rates for billboards are naturally lower than digital channels.
+Expected Conversion Ratios: Due to the lack of direct click-throughs, conversion rates for billboards are naturally lower than those of digital channels.
 Aim for website traffic above 0.5% of impressions for campaigns with clear CTAs and focus on brand awareness and recall metrics for broader branding campaigns.

 Remember: Billboards are a long-term branding and awareness play.
 While immediate conversions might be limited, their impact on brand perception and recall can be substantial.
 Continuous monitoring, creative experimentation, and a focus on relevant metrics will help you optimize your billboard campaigns for maximum impact in the offline world.